ADP Canada Anti-Spam Commitment

 - Contact the ADP Canada Marketing Department via email at CASLunsubscribes@adp.com.

-If you need further assistance, please contact the ADP Canada Privacy Officer either by writing to us at ADP Canada Co., 3250 Bloor Street West, 16th Floor, Etobicoke, Ontario, M8X 2X9, Attention: Privacy Officer, or by clicking this URL email@example.com to submit your inquiry to our Privacy Officer via email.
+If you need further assistance, please contact the ADP Canada Privacy Officer either by writing to us at ADP Canada Co., 3250 Bloor Street West, 16th Floor, Etobicoke, Ontario, M8X 2X9, Attention: Legal Department, or by clicking firstname.lastname@example.org to submit your inquiry to our Privacy Officer via email.

-This ADP Canada Anti-Spam Commitment was last updated in June 24, 2014.
+This ADP Canada Anti-Spam Commitment was last updated on April 2nd, 2018.

 Please note that both the English and French versions of our Anti-Spam Commitment have equal legal value.